dapostol369/ghworkshop_sre/README.md

 This is a simple webapp written with FLASK PYTHON and ANGULAR with a MONGO backend, with HAPROXY as a load balancer.
 This was written as a web app example for the Grace Hopper Conference 2017.

-The web application using docker-hub images
+The web application using docker-hub images</br>
 a) uwsgi-nginx-flask
 - tiangolo/uwsgi-nginx-flask:python2.7